rubyaustralia/roro/2019/06/201906-rorosyd.md

 # [fit] at **FluidIntel**

 ^
-The next meetup will be the 9th of July at FluidIntel, located at 111A Union St, McMahons Point.
+The next meetup will be the 9th of July at Rob's home turf of FluidIntel, located at 111A Union St, McMahons Point.
 No need to remember that now as it will be in the details for the next meetup, but thanks to FluidIntel for hosting our next meetup!

 ---